banwarp/benton_epi/syndSurveillanceReadme.md

                             k,      # subpopulation size
                             prev,   # prevalence as count
-                            nSamp,  # number of samples in trial nTrials # number of trials
+                            nSamp,  # number of samples in trial nTrials, # number of trials
+                            sensitivity=1 # sensitivity of the test/likelihood of infection
                             ) {
-  p <- syndSuccess(n,k,prev)
+  p <- syndSuccess(n,k,prev,sensitivity)
   return(rbinom(nTrials,nSamp,p))
 }
 ```

 ### syndPower
 Along with `syndExact`, `syndPower` is the function that requires the closest inspection.
 The goal is to compute the statistical Power of syndromic surveillance in a subgroup within a community where the disease exists.
 Suppose you know the prevalence `prev` in the community with population `N` and you want to conduct syndromic surveillance in a subgroup like a school or long term care facility with population `n`.
 What is the likelihood that you will detect the disease in the subgroup under the assumption that the disease is present in the subgroup by sampling `k` people?
 This depends on the likelihood that the disease is in the subgroup, specifically how many cases are in the subgroup, which is determined by `syndExact`.
 It also depends on the likelihood that the one or more case will be observed given a certain number of cases within the subgroup.
 This is determined by `syndSuccess` for each possible number of cases in the subgroup.
 In order to compute the Power, we sum the product of `syndExact(N,n,prev) * (1-synSuccess(n,k,x))` for every `x` from 1 to the minimum of `prev` and `k`.
 This gives us the probability of failing to detect the disease given its presence, so Power is the additive complement (i.e. 1-P(failing to detect | presence of disease)).
+Furthermore, detection of disease depends on the sensitivity of the test, so `sensitivity` is passed to `syndExact` and `syndSuccess`:
-Furthermore, if we assume that any symptomatic person will be tested immediately, then we really only care about syndromic surveillance if the whole subgroup is asymptomatic. `asymp` reduces the prevalence to only asymptomatic people.
+Also, if we assume that any symptomatic person will be tested immediately, then we really only care about syndromic surveillance if the whole subgroup is asymptomatic. `asymp` reduces the prevalence to only asymptomatic people.
 E.g. `asymp = .35` means that 35% of cases are asymptomatic, and `syndPower` uses `prev*asymp` as its prevalence.
-Also, detection of disease depends on the sensitivity of the test, so the Power is multiplied by `sensitivity`:

 ```
 syndPower <- function(N,              # population of community
                           n,              # population of subgroup
-                          k,              # size of sample in subgroup that will be tested prev,           # community prevalence as decimal or count asymp = 1,      # proportion of cases that are asymptomatic sensitivity = 1 # sensitivity of test ) {
+                          k,              # size of sample in subgroup that will be tested prev,           # community prevalence as decimal or count sensitivity = 1, # sensitivity of test asymp = 1      # proportion of cases that are asymptomatic ) {
   if(prev < 1) {prev <- round(N*prev,0)}           # converts proportion to count
   prev <- ceiling(prev*asymp)                      # surveillance is only for asymptomatic cases